Whisky performance vs US Stocks

 - Customer O.H. in Denmark

-The first chart above shows Scotch whisky, average wholesale prices end-2018, converted into US Dollars per Liter of Pure Alcohol (the industry's standard unit).
-The scond chart shows average gains on exit, last 10 years, from selling 50:50 baskets of malt and grain Scotch after the holding periods shown on the horizontal axis.
+The first chart above shows Scotch whisky, average wholesale prices end-2022, converted into US Dollars per Liter of Pure Alcohol (the industry's standard unit).
+The second chart shows average gains on exit, last 10 years, from selling 50:50 baskets of malt and grain Scotch after the holding periods shown on the horizontal axis.
 Historic data sourced from Alan Gray's Scotch Whisky Industry Review yearbooks.
 All calculations are ours.
-S&P500 data from St.Louis Fed.
+S&P500 historic data from Investing.com

 This page provides only general information.
 It does not consider your personal situation or needs.
 You are entitled to rely on the truth of the historic data above, but you cannot rely on any forward projections stated or implied.
 Previous price trends are no guarantee of future movements.
 Whisky, a physical commodity, is not an investment within the terms and scope of the Financial Services and Markets Act 2000.
 Your protection is limited to the resale value of the whisky you own, together with normal insurance covering specified risks including fire and theft.
 You will not be protected by the Financial Services Compensation Scheme, and you may not fully recover your initial investment.
 Investing in whisky may involve risks which you are currently unaware of.
 If you are not able to assess this information, seek expert investment advice.